Kirundi: Phonotactics

 Syllable structure in Rundi is considered to be CV, that is having no clusters, no coda consonants, and no complex vowel nuclei.
 It has been proposed that sequences that are CVV in the surface realization are actually CV in the underlying deep structure, with the consonant coalescing with the first vowel.

 Consonant harmony

 Rundi has been shown to have properties of consonant harmony particularly when it comes to sibilants.
 Meeussen described this harmony in his essay and it is investigated further by others.
 One example of this harmony is triggered by /ʃ/ and /ʒ/ and targets the set of /s/ and /z/ in preceding adjacent stem syllables.

 Official use

 Kirundi was recognized an official language in Burundi by the 1962 Constitution of the Kingdom of Burundi.
 In accordance with the constitution, many Burundian government orders, especially those printed in the Bulletin Officiel du Burundi from 1962 to 1963, were written in both French and Kirundi.
-After the constitution was suspended in 1966, Kirundi remained a de facto official language in the county, though its use in government documents declined.
-In 1972 Kirundi was adopted as the official language of instruction in Burundian primary schools.
+After the constitution was suspended in 1966, Kirundi remained a de facto official language in the country, though its use in government documents declined.
+In 1972, Kirundi was adopted as the official language of instruction in Burundian primary schools.